 - Texas Association of Community College Foundations (TACCF)

 1. Application – All candidates must complete a written application which requires information in four areas: Professional Practice; Education; Performance (dollars raised); and Service.

 2. Examination – Once a candidate demonstrates the minimum requirements on the written application, there is a computer-based, multiple-choice examination designed to assess fundamental knowledge of fundraising theory and practice in the following areas: Current and Prospective Donor Research; Securing the Gift; Relationship Building; Volunteer Involvement; Leadership and Management; and Ethics and Accountability.

 3. Recertification – To maintain CFRE status, recertification is required every three years.
-A new application updating Professional Practice, Education, Performance (projects managed or dollars raised) and Service is required.
+A new application updating Professional Practice, Education, and Performance (projects managed or dollars raised) is required.
 There is no examination requirement.

 Ethical Code: All CFRE candidates must agree to uphold the Donor Bill of Rights and to adhere to a code of ethics and standards of professional practice in order to participate in the program.

 The CFRE credential provides you with a recognizable demonstration of your personal and professional achievement and commitment.
 The CFRE signals your colleagues, your community and potential donors that you have the knowledge and skills to be a competent fundraising executive and that you are committed to upholding the Donor Bill of Rights and a code of ethics and standards of professional practice.
 The CFRE also says you are committed to continuing your professional growth through ongoing educational activities.